ppchen44/Machine_Learning_Udacity/Deep Learning/README.md

 Test your algorithm at least six images on your computer.
 Feel free to use any images you like.
 Use at least two human and two dog images.

+**Question 6:** Is the output better than you expected :) ?
+Or worse :( ?
+Provide at least three possible points of improvement for your algorithm.